Last Train to Christmas: Plot

 On Christmas Eve 1985, Anthony "Tony" Towers, a successful nightclub manager, is engaged to his girlfriend Sue Taylor while travelling from London to Nottingham for a family reunion with his younger brother Roger.
 He is estranged from his wife Linda and his son, and has a strained relationship with Roger.
 But when Tony walks into the next carriage forwards, he is transported to 1995 and discovers that he lost everything.
 He soon realizes that he's in a time warp and can travel through time via the number of carriages: whenever he enters the next carriage in the direction the train is heading, he leaps 10 years forward.
 Whenever he enters the previous carriage, it's 10 years back.

 Not only can he travel through the decades: He discovers that he also is able to change the history of the people travelling with him in the train, by changing former decisions in his life, including having a daughter instead of a son.
 But no matter when or how he changes his decisions, they always seem to come to desperate endings.

 During one of these instances, Tony finds out from his depressed Auntie Vi that his marriage to Sue became strained due to his celebrity life.
 Eventually Tony travels back to 1955, accidentally forcing his parents to tell Roger that he is actually their nephew, and Auntie Vi is Roger's mother.
 In this alternate timeline Roger is bitter over being abandoned as a child, and has succumbed to the temptations Tony has endured: getting arrested in 1975, being an alcoholic in 1995, and dying in 2005.

 Upon entering an alternate 1985, Tony reunites with Sue.
 He encourages her to live out the life she deserves before bidding farewell.
 By travelling back to 1945 during his childhood, Tony is able to stop Auntie Vi from abandoning baby Roger.

-He then walks further down the train than he ever has before, to the year 2015.
+Train attendants then walk Tony further down the train than he ever has before, to the front carriage of the train and the year 2015.
 He gets off the train at Nottingham, and a relieved Tony sees an unseen person, implied to be Roger, playing on a piano an original song they had written in their youth.